spenserlee/oled_aegis/BUILD.md

 - Run it from a USB drive
 - No installation required

-The application will automatically create its config file in `%APPDATA%\oled_aegis.ini` on first run.
+The application will automatically create its config file in `%APPDATA%\OLED_Aegis\oled_aegis.ini` on first run.